Adversarial Meta-Learning of Gamma-Minimax Estimators That Leverage Prior Knowledge: Introduction

 Our theoretical results allow for many different choices of classes of estimators.
 Our final contribution concerns the introduction of one such class: \begin{enumerate}[resume] \item We introduce a new neural network architecture that can be used to parameterize statistical estimators and argue that this class represents an appealing class to optimize over. \end{enumerate} For this final point, we build on existing works in adversarial learning \citep[e.g.,][]{Goodfellow2014,Luedtke2020,Luedtke2020adversarial_prediction} and extreme learning machines \citep{Huang2006}.
 Thanks to the universal approximation properties of neural networks \citep[e.g.,][]{Hornik1991,Csaji2001} and extreme learning machines \citep{Huang2006universal}, we also show that both of these parameterizations can achieve good performance for sufficiently large networks.
 Furthermore, inspired by pre-training \citep[e.g.,][]{Erhan2010} and transfer learning \citep[e.g.,][]{Torrey2009}, we recommend leveraging knowledge of existing estimators as inputs to the network in settings where this is possible.
 Under such choices of the space of estimators, we can expect to obtain a useful estimator even if the associated nonconvex-concave minimax problems prove to be difficult.

 This paper is organized as follows.
 In Section~\ref{section: setup}, we introduce the framework of Gamma-minimax estimation and regularity conditions that we assume throughout the paper.
 In Section~\ref{section: algorithm}, we describe our proposed iterative adversarial meta-learning algorithms.
 In Section~\ref{section: considerations in implementation}, we discuss considerations when choosing hyperparameters in the algorithms.
 In Section~\ref{section: simulation}, we demonstrate our method in three simulation studies.
 We conclude with a discussion in Section~\ref{section: discussion}.
 Proof sketches of key results are provided in the main text, and complete proofs can be found in the appendix.
+We also provide a table summarizing the frequently used symbols in Table~\ref{table: symbols} in the appendix.
 The code for our simulations is available on GitHub \citep{github}.